Professor Kamil Omoteso

-- with disability 17%
+- with disability 18%

-- without disability 83%
+- without disability 82%

 Race Equality Network

-Black History Month was marked in October, raising a Pan African flag outside Kedleston road with two black students and displaying indoor flags at each site.
-The Union of Students produced and exhibited a series of images representing black role models.
+The Race Equality Network has celebrated Black History Month raising a Pan African flag outside Kedleston road with the Union of Students and a display of indoor flags at each site.
+The Union of Students also produced and exhibited a series of images representing black role models.

-Disability and Wellbeing Network
+Disability, Access and Wellbeing Network

-The University continues to work with its regional public sector partners to improve the lives of those in the community by offering the opportunity to bring together CPD (continuing professional development), research and keynotes.
+The University continues to work with its regional partners to improve the lives of those in the community by offering the opportunity to bring together CPD (continuing professional development), research and keynotes.
 Collaboration of this nature is informing the way regional public services improve the delivery of inclusion agendas for their staff and services.